LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/FullOrder/Readme.md

 - `ur.csv`, `ut.csv`, `uz.csv`, `P.csv`: the flow field distribution of the 0.5 span zone $\left[u_r, u_\theta, u_z, p\right]\left(x,\beta\right)$ on the 25 different operating conditions.
 - `ResultReading.py`: Streamlit code for the model analyzer
 - `view.bat`: Start the Streamlit analyzer UI
+- `./ReducedResults`: Includes the extracted POD modes and the corresponding coefficients dataset;
+- `./ReconstructORI`: Includes all the POD-PINN models illustarted and not illustrated in the paper, and a simple analysis code used in the Fig. 8 `./ReconstructORI/analysis.py`;
+- `./FullOrderReconstruct`: Including all Full Order surrogate models reported and not reported in the paper, and a simple analysis code used in the Fig. 12 `./FullOrder/analysis.py`.
+- `./results`: The default directory for the model analyzer UI to store the summary csv files.
+Includes an analysis code for the evaluation of the model on the whole dataset, as used in the Fig. 10.

 ## POD-PINN
 Most part remains the same as the method illustrated in the Nureth-Conference, but there are 2 main improvements: